doo.table

 You can learn more about Tabidoo API documentation here: https://tabidoo.docs.apiary.io

-You can use any function from the doo.table
+You can use doo.table

 tableNameOrId